chase-manning/personal-website/README.md

 This site is built using Angular 9, eveyone's second favourite web development framework.
 This project is 100% created with good ol' fashioned hand written code.

+## Contributing

+If you are intersted in contributing, please check out the open issues.
+Look for the Label `good first issue` as that will be the best place to start.
+Branch of Master and create a PR with the change.

+Most issues are validated with AB Testing before being merged and closed.
+Issues that require validation are Labeled with `requires validation`.
+I will do the validation though so just create the PR and I will merge in when it's been validated.

+Feel free to contribute any changes though, any cool ideas for improvement or new features are welcome!

 ## Running Locally

 Dependencies: